Favourited 73 times

-We are a family of 3: I am Patrícia (48), my husband is Fernando (52) and our son is João (25 who is travelling at the moment).
-We live a rural area in the mountains of Madeira island in Portugal.
+We are a family of 3: I am Patrícia (51), my husband is Fernando (54) and our son is João (27).
+We live in a rural area in the mountains of Madeira Island in Portugal.
 We have 2 friendly dogs.

 We are friendly, open-minded and enjoy meeting new people.
 We speak English, Portuguese and also a bit of French.

 Although it is small, Madeira is rich in majestic scenery and rare beauty.
 Go and explore the charms and delights of this floating garden!

 The main places to visit in the Madeira Islands are Funchal, the capital of the archipelago, Caniço, the east coast (Santa Cruz and Machico), the west coast (Câmara de Lobos, Ribeira Brava, Ponta do Sol and Calheta), the north coast (Porto Moniz; São Vicente and Santana) and Porto Santo.

 Delight yourself with the countless views, on an island of such outstanding natural beauty!